 NOTE 1—TID-to-link mapping negotiation between peer MLDs is an optional feature.

-During reception, MPDUs originating from different PHY SAPs first go through an MLD lower MAC sublayer, followed by a merging process, and then go through the rest of the processes in the right-hand side of Figure 5-2a (MAC data plane architecture (MLO) for unicast data frames).
-Then, one or more MSDUs are delivered to the MAC SAP or, via the DSAF to the DS.
+During reception, MPDUs originating from different PHY SAPs first go through an MLD lower MAC sublayer, followed by a merging process (first-in-first-out)(#12309), and then go through the rest of the processes in the right-hand side of Figure 5-2a (MAC data plane architecture (MLO) for unicast data frames).
+Then, one or more MSDUs are delivered to the LLC sublayer via(#10441) the MAC SAP or, via the DSAF to the DS.
 The IEEE 802.1X Controlled/Uncontrolled Ports discard any received MSDUs if the Controlled Port is not enabled and if the MSDU does not represent an IEEE 802.1X frame.

 NOTE 2—Many of the processes shown in Figure 5-2a (MAC data plane architecture (MLO) for unicast data frames) also apply to MLD-level MMPDU flows for the MAC control plane architecture, and the processes shown at the MLD lower MAC sublayer also apply to Control and Extension frames.

-When MLO is being used, the same security association (PTKSA) is used to encrypt the unicast MPDUs and MMPDUs prior to transmission on all the links.
-The same security association (PTKSA) is used to decrypt the unicast MPDUs and MMPDUs received on all the links.
-The GTK of a link is used to encrypt the group addressed frames MPDUs and MMPDUs prior to transmission on the link.
-The GTK of a link is used to decrypt the group addressed frames MPDUs and MMPDUs received on the link.
+When MLO is being used, the same security association (PTKSA) is used to encrypt the unicast MPDUs and MMPDUs prior to transmission on any of(#12945) the links.
+The same security association (PTKSA) is used to decrypt the unicast MPDUs and MMPDUs received on any of the links(#12946). (#12314)

 For an AP MLD to support group addressed transmissions and also non-MLO peer STA associations, Figure 5-2a (MAC data plane architecture (MLO) for unicast data frames) is combined with n affiliated APs, within a structure as shown in Figure 4-30c (High level architecture for AP MLD with affiliated APs).
-The MLD upper MAC sublayer components of the affiliated APs are the same as those for the AP MLD, but handle group addressed security associations (GTK, IGTK, and BIGTK), and handle traffic to and from associated non-AP STAs (not operating in MLO) with single link security associations for peerwise keys (PTKs).
-The overall structure is as shown in Figure 5-2b (MAC data plane architecture for MLD AP and affiliated APs).
+The Non-MLD(#12314) upper MAC sublayer components of the affiliated APs are the same as those for the AP MLD, but handle group addressed security associations (GTK, IGTK, and BIGTK), and handle traffic to and from associated non-AP STAs (not operating in MLO) with single link security associations for pairwise transient(#12314) keys (PTKs).
+The overall structure is as shown in Figure 5-2b (MAC data plane architecture for AP MLD and affiliated APs).

+(#10443)